LISTS OF FAVOURITES

 You'll notice no alcohol here.
 Sadly, I never developed a taste for it.
 A major social drawback.

 Turquoise?
 Aquamarine?
 Cyan?
-Whatever you call it, this is probably my favourite colour
+Call it what you like.
+This is probably my favourite colour

-Often called peach, or apricot, I love this subtle pinkish tone
+Peach or apricot - I love this subtle pinkish tone

 Bright yellow is too rich.
-Pale yellow - maize yellow it may be called - is beautiful
+But pale yellow - maize yellow it may be called - is nice

 I like pale grey tones - White is too bright.
 Cool and understated, pale grey is just right!